spryker/spryker-docs/docs/marketplace/dev/feature-walkthroughs/202108.0/marketplace-product-offer-feature-walkthrough/rendering-product-offers-on-the-storefront.md

 template: howto-guide-template
 ---

-This article explains how to render the Merchant Product Offers on the Storefront.
+This article explains how to render the merchant product offers on the Storefront.

 ## Prerequisites

-The [MerchantProductOfferWidget](https://github.com/spryker-shop/merchant-product-offer-widget) module is responsible for rendering Product Offers on the Storefront.
-Make sure it is installed in your project before adding the Product Offers to the Storefront.
+The [MerchantProductOfferWidget](https://github.com/spryker-shop/merchant-product-offer-widget) module is responsible for rendering product offers on the Storefront.
+Make sure it is installed in your project before adding the product offers to the Storefront.

-## Rendering product offers on the Product Details page
+## Rendering product offers on the product details page

-To render the MerchantProductOfferWidget on the product detail page, add it to the `product-configurator.twig` molecule at the project and vendor levels.
+To render the MerchantProductOfferWidget on the product details page, add it to the `product-configurator.twig` molecule at the project and vendor levels.

 Project level path: `/src/Pyz/Yves/ProductDetailPage/Theme/default/components/molecules/product-configurator/product-configurator.twig`